Lunarequest/myblog/content/comment_policy.md

 draft: false
 ---

-Be respectful to all memmbers no matter how dumb or silly you feel a question is.
-Remeber even you were biggener once.
+Be respectful to all members no matter how dumb or silly you feel a question is.
+Remember even you were beginner once.

 0 insults allowed, this is a place of learning.